ROTARY YOUTH SERVICES

 Each year local Rotary districts and clubs worldwide arrange thousands of international Youth Exchanges for high school-aged students.
 Local Rotary districts and clubs first screen youth interested in the program by using detailed applications and interviews.
 This process helps ensure that only highly responsible and mature students are sent on an exchange.
 Generally, students are selected based on scholastic record, linguistic ability, community involvement, potential as a cultural ambassador, and age.
 A primary goal of the program is to foster world understanding by way of intercultural exchange.

 The Rotary Club of Glens Falls, through the Rotary District 7190, has been hosting and sending students on this program for over 30 years.
 The club is always seeking potential host families for future inbound students in either Glens Falls or Queensbury school districts.
-For more information on becoming a host family or on becoming an outbound Rotary Exchange Student, please contact the club President or click here for more information or a Youth Exchange Program Application.
+For more information on becoming a host family or on becoming an outbound Rotary Exchange Student, please contact the club President or click here for more information for a Youth Exchange Program Application.
+You may also contact Suzanna Bernd or Kevin Markham